atinuke03/LITA_Project_Sales_Data/README.md

 # Project Objectives
 The project performed an initial exploration which include
 - Total Sales: This the total sales for product sold.
-- Average Sales per product: The average sales per product was calculated using the AVERAGEIF(range,criteria [average_range]) function.
+- Average Sales per product: The average sales is the average for each product category.
 - Total revenue by Region: The total revenue by region was calculated using =SUMIF(range,criteria [sum_range]) function.

 ## Pivot Analysis